Rise to Success: Career Highlights of Candace Parker

 How Candace Parker built a successful career.
 Explore key moments that defined the journey.

-Candace Parker, nicknamed "Ace," is a retired American professional basketball player recognized as one of the WNBA's all-time greats.
-Drafted first overall by the Los Angeles Sparks in 2008, she played 13 seasons with the Sparks, followed by two seasons with the Chicago Sky and one season with the Las Vegas Aces.
-Notably, she secured a WNBA championship with each of these three teams, underscoring her impact and success.
+Candace Parker, nicknamed "Ace", is a retired American professional basketball player, considered one of the WNBA's all-time greats.
+Drafted first overall in 2008 by the Los Angeles Sparks, where she played for 13 seasons, she later won championships with the Chicago Sky and Las Vegas Aces.
+Her career is marked by success and championships with multiple teams in the WNBA.

 December 27, 2001: First Dunk in Competition

 On December 27, 2001, Parker dunked for the first time in competition as a 15-year-old sophomore at Naperville Central High School.
+This is believed to be the first slam dunk by a female athlete in Illinois.

-2003: Sparks advanced to the WNBA Finals
+2003: Sparks Advanced to the WNBA Finals

-In 2016, the Sparks advanced to the WNBA Finals for the first time since 2003, facing the Chicago Sky in the semi-finals after finishing the season with a 26-8 record.
+In 2016, the Sparks advanced to the WNBA Finals for the first time since 2003.

 2005: Started for Tennessee Lady Vols